oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 3. Create a deployable image with WebLogic Server and WDT installed, plus optionally with your model files.
    - Optionally include all of your WDT model files in the image using the directory structure described below.
 To control the order which WDT will use to load your model files, see [Model File Naming and Loading Order](#model-file-naming-and-loading-order).

-   - You can start with an image from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) and then layer these artifacts into a new image.

-   - Or you can also create an image using the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
-The WebLogic Image Tool has built-in options for embedding WDT model files, WDT binaries, WebLogic binaries install, and WebLogic patches in an image.
-The sample takes this approach.
+   - You can start with an image from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) and then layer the required WDT artifacts into a new image, or you can create an image using the convenient [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
+The WebLogic Image Tool (WIT) has built-in options for embedding WDT model files, WDT binaries, WebLogic binaries install, and WebLogic patches in an image.
+The sample takes the (WIT) approach.

    - `Model in Image` requires the following directory structures in the image for (optional) WDT models artifacts and (required) WDT binaries.
 If you are not using the WebLogic Image Tool to generate your image, then you must follow the structures listed in the table below: